 Looking for minimum wage rates by state?
 Click here to view the minimum wage chart by state.

-“Tipped employees” are classified as someone who regularly makes over $30 a month in tips.
+“Tipped employees” are classified as those regularly making over $30 a month in tips.
 Like other employees, “tipped employees” have the right to make a minimum wage of $7.25 per hour.
-However, an employer only has to pay their employees $2.13 per hour in their paycheck, as long as the employee makes a minimum of $5.12 per hour in tips, making the total pay per hour $7.25.
+However, an employer only has to pay employees $2.13 per hour in his or her paycheck, as long as the employee makes a minimum of $5.12 per hour in tips, making the total pay per hour $7.25.

-Authorized by Section 6(g) of the FLSA, employees under the age of 20 may receive any wage rate above $4.25 per hour for a limited period of 90 days after they are employed.
+Authorized by Section 6(g) of the FLSA, employees under the age of 20 may receive any wage rate above $4.25 per hour for a limited period of 90 days after he or she is employed.

 In Texas, children under the age of 18 are eligible to receive minimum wage and overtime pay.
-However, the sub-minimum wage of $4.25 per hour is permissible for the first 90 days of their employment.
-Further, children who are tipped employees can be paid the same as other tipped employees.
+However, the sub-minimum wage of $4.25 per hour is permissible for the first 90 days of employment.
+Further, children that are tipped employees can be paid the same as other tipped employees.

-There are various exemptions from the Texas Minimum Wage Act, however, the primary exemption is any person who exempt under FLSA classification.
+There are various exemptions from the Texas Minimum Wage Act; however, the primary exemption is any person exempt under FLSA classification.

 Further exemptions include:

-If an employee feels that they have been paid a wage rate lower than the state minimum wage requires, they may choose to take legal action.
+If an employee feels that he or she has been paid a wage rate lower than the state minimum wage requires, the employee may choose to take legal action.
 Employees may file a wage claim with the Texas Workforce Commission, or in civil court.

 Any claims filed with the TWC must be filed within 180 days after the wages were due.
 Employees have two years from the date the wages were due to file a lawsuit.